Ethical standards for data science

 Responsible data science

-While computers are playing an ever larger role in society, it appears that public confidence in computers has fallen.
+While the role of computers in society is increasing all the time, public confidence in computers appears to have dropped.
 This is partly due to concerns in the area of security and privacy.
 To reverse this trend, says Van den Herik, more research is needed on the conditions for responsible data science.

 ‘The data that you use for this must be accessible and processable by a computer.
 They must be securely encrypted and must guarantee people’s privacy.
-Here in Leiden we’re setting the standard for research data in this area with the FAIR principle.’ (see also ‘Leiden: Silicon Valley of FAIR data’)
+Here in Leiden we’re setting the standard for research data with the FAIR principle.’ (see also ‘Leiden: Silicon Valley of FAIR data’)

 The International Data Responsibility Group (IDRG)